getml/getml.com/src/docs/user_guide/concepts/preprocessing/index.md

 [](){#preprocessing}
 # Preprocessing

 As preprocessing, we categorize operations on data frames that are not directly related to the relational data model.
-While feature learning and propositionalization deal with *relational data structures* and result in a single-table representation thereof, we categorize all operations that work on *single tables* as preprocessing.
+While feature learning and [`propositionalization`][featurelearning-vs-propositionalization] deal with *relational data structures* and result in a single-table representation thereof, we categorize all operations that work on *single tables* as preprocessing.
 This includes numerical transformations, encoding techniques, or alternative representations.

 getML's preprocessors allow you to extract domains from email addresses ([`EmailDomain`][getml.preprocessors.EmailDomain]), impute missing values ([`Imputation`][getml.preprocessors.Imputation]), map categorical columns to a continuous representation ([`Mapping`][getml.preprocessors.Mapping]), extract seasonal components from time stamps ([`Seasonal`][getml.preprocessors.Seasonal]), extract sub strings from string-based columns ([`Substring`][getml.preprocessors.Substring]) and split up [`text`][getml.data.roles.text] columns ([`TextFieldSplitter`][getml.preprocessors.TextFieldSplitter]).
 Preprocessing operations in getML are very efficient and happen really fast.
 In fact, most of the time you won't even notice the presence of a preprocessor in your pipeline. getML's preprocessors operate on an abstract level without polluting your original data, are evaluated lazily and their set-up requires minimal effort.